parrt/msds692/README.md

 MSDS692 Data acquisition
 =======

-There are lots of exciting and interesting problems in analytics, such as figuring out what the right question is, selecting features, training a model, and interpreting results.
+There are lots of exciting and interesting problems in data science, such as figuring out what the right question is, selecting features, training a model, and interpreting results.
 But all of that presupposes a tidy data set that is suitable for analysis or training models.
 Industry experts all agree that data collection and preparation is roughly 3/4 of any analysis effort.
 Or, as Kareem Carr puts it (I'm guessing he includes data acquisition and organization in the term "cleaning"):

 <table border="0">
 <tr valign="top" border="0">